fboender/awesome-devop-tools/README.md

 ## Networking

+* **[mtr](https://www.bitwizard.nl/mtr/)**: My TraceRoute. combines the
+  functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.
 * **[netcat](https://en.wikipedia.org/wiki/Netcat)**: a computer networking
   utility for reading from and writing to network connections using TCP or UDP.
 Replacement for telnet.
 Can also act as a server.